GitHub App

 Create configuration

-Create a simplelocalize.yml file in the root of your repository.
+Create a simplelocalize-github.yml file in the root of your repository.
 This file defines how the GitHub App should handle your translations.

 Configuration reference